arqam-dev/CodeWithArqam/interview-questions/backend.md

 **Answer:**
 **PUT:**
-- Replaces entire resource
+- **Main Purpose:** Create or update entire resource (replace the whole thing)
-- Idempotent
+- Idempotent (same request multiple times = same result)
-- Must send complete resource
+- Must send complete resource (all fields)
-- **Use Case:** Update entire resource
+- **Use Case:** Create new resource OR completely replace existing resource
+- **Key Point:** PUT is for "create or update" - if resource exists, replace it; if not, create it

 **PATCH:**
 - Partial update